Rich-Harris/phonograph/README.md

 ## The solution

 By breaking up the data into small chunks, we can use `decodeAudioData` to create a few seconds of PCM data at a time, making it very unlikely that we'll crash the browser.
+We can then play a short chunk, swapping it out for the next chunk (with a bit of overlap to avoid audible glitches) when ready.

-By using the `fetch()` API, we can stream the data rather than waiting for the whole file to load. *[That's so fetch!](https://jakearchibald.com/2015/thats-so-fetch/)* (On antiquated browsers like iOS Safari, it falls back to regular old XHR – no streaming, but we still get chunking.)
+By using the `fetch()` API, we can stream the data rather than waiting for the whole file to load. *[That's so fetch!](https://jakearchibald.com/2015/thats-so-fetch/)*

+(Note: in Safari and Edge, it falls back to regular old XHR – no streaming, but we still get chunking.
+Similarly with Firefox, which implements `fetch()` but not the streaming part.
+Hopefully those browsers will catch up soon.)

 ## Installation